-The Law Ruler Smart Dialer allows each agent to upload pre-recorded MP3 recordings of their own voice for different occasions.
-It is recommended that each agent records at least two different recordings, one for first-time callers, and another for follow-up purposes.
-You can record these with any recording app on a mobile phone or free desktop MP3 recording app.
+The CRM Smart Dialer allows each agent to upload their own pre-recorded MP3 voicemails for different occasions.
+It is recommended that each agent records at least two different voicemails, one for first-time callers, and another for follow-up purposes.
+You can record these with any recording app on a mobile phone or a free desktop MP3 recording app.

-After you have your MP3 recordings ready, you will upload them into Law Ruler in the “User Settings” screen and label them for each occasion that they will be used.
+After you have your MP3 recordings ready, you will upload them into the CRM from inside the “User Settings” page, and label them for each occasion that they will be used.

-To do this, scroll down to the “Pre-Recorded Voicemails for Outbound Calls” tab.
-Press the “Choose File” button and select the MP3 recording to upload as shown below.
-Then, press “Save”
+To do this, scroll down to the “Pre-Recorded Voicemails for Outbound Calls” section.
+Click the “Choose File” button, and select the MP3 recording file to upload.
+Then, press the “Save” button.

-After you have successfully uploaded your first pre-recorded voicemail, you will be able to “Set as Default” to set this a standard voicemail to drop.
+After you have successfully uploaded your first pre-recorded voicemail, you will be able to use the “Set as Default” option to set it as a standard voicemail to drop.
 This is strongly recommended for a follow-up occasion recording.
 If your role is primarily calling and welcoming new callers, then you may want to consider setting up a different default recording.

-If you would like to relabel any recordings, then click on the “Edit Label” button to save a friendly name that is different from the filename that you uploaded.
-This will open the label editor box.
-Make any changes there and then press the “Save” button to the right of the editor box.
+If you would like to relabel any recordings, click the “Edit Label” option.
+A label editor box will appear for you to enter a friendly name that is different from the filename that was uploaded.
+Make any changes there, and then press the “Save” button to the right of the editor box.

-To deactivate a recording and stop using it on calls, then press the “Deactivate” button.
+To deactivate a recording and stop using it on calls, click the “Deactivate” option.

-The Smart Dialer will live in the sidebar of your Chrome browser.
-It is recommended that if you have the screen space, that you shrink the main Law Ruler window so there is room for the Smart Dialer without having to keep clicking back and forth.
-Due to recent changes in the Chrome browser, Law Ruler is no longer allowed to focus the Smart Dialer to always stay as the front window on your computer, so resizing the windows when you first sign in is recommended.
+The Smart Dialer will live in a separate, sidebar window in your Chrome browser.
+It is recommended if you have the screen space, that you shrink the main CRM window so there is room for the Smart Dialer next to it.
+This will prevent you from having to keep clicking back and forth between the main CRM window and the dialer window.
+Due to changes in the Chrome browser, the CRM is no longer allowed to focus the Smart Dialer to always stay as the front window on your computer, so resizing the windows when you first sign in is recommended.

 Here is an example of what it looks like if you have your desktop set up for both windows without having to click back and forth or have the Smart Dialer get hidden in the background.